 Members of the RVU Community are encouraged to share University news and events that are a matter of public record with their social networks.
-However, despite the site or account being personal, if there is a violation of RVU's Code of Conduct or Appropriate Conduct and Discipline, students or employees may still face disciplinary action, particularly if RVU is tagged or mentioned in the post.
+However, despite the site or account being personal, if there is a violation of RVU's Social Media Policy, students or employees may still face disciplinary action, particularly if RVU is tagged or mentioned in the post.